govau/content-guide/_search-engines/writing-for-the-user.md

 When content is simple, clear and useful, it is perceived to be more trustworthy.

-When users trust your information, this helps to establish ‘topic authority’, a strong ranking factor for search engines.
+When users trust your information, this helps to establish 'topic authority', a strong ranking factor for search engines.

 Building strong SEO through topic authority includes things like: